Crypto Tax Reporting for Businesses US 2026 – Corporate and LLC Guide

 - Crypto tax software subscriptions

-- Custody and security costs
+- Custody and security infrastructure costs

-- Mining equipment (Section 179 or depreciation)
+- Mining equipment — Section 179 expensing or depreciation

-- Accounting and legal fees
+- Accounting and legal fees related to crypto operations

 Form 8300: Large Crypto Transactions